An energy audit is performed using a calculator and computer

 Still not sure if an energy audit is a good idea?
 If your answer is “yes” to one or more of the points listed below, it may be time to contact a professional energy auditor in your area:

-• You suspect there’s an energy problem(s) but can’t identify it
+• You suspect there’s an energy problem(s) but can’t identify it.

-• You’ve made significant energy improvements but wish to maximize efficiency further
+• You’ve made significant energy improvements but wish to maximize efficiency further.

-• You’ve not made any energy enhancements in a while
+• You’ve not made any energy enhancements in a while.

-• Your energy bills are soaring though there haven’t been any changes in rate or consumption
+• Your energy bills are soaring, though there haven’t been any changes in rate or consumption.

-• You wish to enhance the energy efficiency of your property but don’t know
+• You wish to enhance the energy efficiency of your property but don’t know how.

-An energy audit is a must if you plan to add a renewable energy system (e.g. solar panels) to your property.
-Having a holistic view of the overall energy use can help you discern the specifics of the system to ensure a sufficient energy supply.
+A holistic view of the overall energy use can help you discern the specifics of the system to ensure a sufficient energy supply.

 Final Thoughts

-According to the Energy Information Administration (EIA), this year, electricity rates will increase by 2.2% after a drop in 2020.
+According to the Energy Information Administration (EIA), electricity rates will increase by 2.2% this year after a drop in 2020.
 The only way to counterbalance the increase is to utilize less energy, switch to an energy plan with a better rate, or both.

 With the help of an audit, you can begin making trivial changes in your property that’ll improve the comfort level while saving energy and lowering environmental impact.